cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 ssh root@<acra_droplet_ip>
 ```

-Upon connection you'll see the configuration script, step by step specify following parameters:
+Upon connection you'll see the configuration script, step by step specify following parameters.
+Configuration script sets connection parameters (connects AcraServer with database and web app), and encryption configuration (which tables and columns to encrypt).

 ```
 * Hostname: ACRA_HOST